 Want to write NFC labels?
 Stick with Android

-At this stage it looks like if you want to be able to write to NFC labels you’re going to have to stick with Android phones for the moment.
-In saying that Apple are edging closer and closer to being able to write NFC tags from their range of phones.
+At this stage, it looks like if you want to be able to write to NFC labels you’re going to have to stick with Android phones for the moment.
+In saying that Apple is edging closer and closer to being able to write NFC tags from their range of phones.

 What iPhone models can read NFC tags?